“Meal-Prep,” the Loveleaf Co. Way

 I started Loveleaf Co. with the mission to help people eat real food (easily and every day).
 And I quickly realized that this simple intention is a lot easier when we actually plan for it (#adulting).

-Enter the Loveleaf Co Meal Method.
+Enter the our method.
 Here’s the gist:

-1. On Sunday or Monday Night, Prep a Few Components
+2. On Sunday or Monday Night, Prep a Few Components

 And when things are realistic, we actually do them (right?).
 Because less makes room for better (read: time to do everything else in your life). ✌🏼

-Why Use the Loveleaf Co.
-Meal Method?
+Why Use This Meal Prep Method?

 How we eat influences our daily happiness, relationships, energy, mood, and health.
 And healthy food is actually pretty simple.
 It just takes a little thought.
 Meal planning and prep encourages you to do the “hard” work upfront, so you can be your best self during the workweek.
 This way of cooking allows you to: